-Apple, Dolby bet a new way of mixing music can revive the album experience
+Dolby Atmos wants you to listen up.
+(And down.
+And sideways.)

 She noted that there are evolutionary and biological reasons that sound sources coming from behind and above listeners can be unsettling or anxiety inducing.
 She also observed that music is a potent form of communication in large part because the consummatory phase happens entirely in the listener’s head.
 Having clearer and more sound sources can actually make it harder to know what to pay attention to.

 “That was what I noticed listening to ‘When Doves Cry’ in Atmos,” Rogers said.
 “It sounded amazing, but it was more difficult to assemble it into a unified whole in that private place I listen to music.
 I found it distracting.”
-Her “knee-jerk reaction was ‘do not want,’ ” she said.
+Her “knee-jerk reaction was ‘do not want,’” she said.
 “But over time I may learn to like it.”

-Apple Music is betting heavily that the public will, by and large, come to love Atmos.
-Although other companies, including Amazon, have flirted with the technology, in 2021 Apple decided to commit itself fully to Atmos, putting its own proprietary and branding spin on the tech, dubbing it “spatial” audio.
+APPLE MUSIC IS betting heavily that the public will, by and large, come to love Atmos.
+Although other companies, including Amazon, had flirted with the technology, in 2021 Apple decided to commit itself fully to Atmos, putting its own proprietary and branding spin on the tech, dubbing it “spatial” audio.

-Strategically, Atmos offers Apple Music a way to further distinguish itself from streaming competitors like Spotify, which has historically ignored high resolution or advanced audio options, and siphon market share from the industry’s dominant music service, YouTube.
+Strategically, Atmos offers Apple Music a way to further distinguish itself from streaming competitors like Spotify — which has historically ignored high resolution or advanced audio options — and siphon market share from the industry’s dominant music service, YouTube.

 “We wanted something where people would notice a difference immediately,” Schusser said.
 “Maybe not 100% would love Atmos or spatial audio right away, but everyone would know this sounds different, and the hope is the majority would come to appreciate the upgrade.”